 There are toilets but they are up a flight of stairs.
-There is no lift access to the toilets.
+Unfortunately there is no lift access to the toilets.

 There will be a tea and cake stall.
 There will be a wine stall.
 The drinks on the tea and cake stall will be provided for free, although any donation towards the cost will be gratefully accepted.
-The cake will probably be £1 per serving.
 The wine has not been priced yet, but will not be extortionate.

 Food is not provided beyond the cakes available on the tea stall.
 You are allowed to bring your own food into the church.
-There are many food establishments within very easy reach of the church.
-But please show some consideration, e.g. do not bring a take away curry into the church.
+There are many food establishments within very easy reach of the church but please show some consideration to the other singers, e.g. do not bring a take away curry into the church!

 The intent and hope is that you will turn up for the whole event.
-However, I understand that some people will want to dip out for a kip.
+However, it is understood that some people will want to dip out for a kip.
 This is allowed as long as all hired scores are returned before you leave for good.

-The church will be open to the public so be mindfull of your valuables.
+The church will be open to the public so be mindful of your valuables.

-Audience tickets are not available.
+There are no audience tickets.
 However, people are welcome to come in and have a listen.
 All we ask is that they put a donation in one of the buckets.